jimshowalter/architecture-enforcer/README.md

 Because there are numerous files and specific suffixes are required, the names of -A files cannot be specified from the command line.

 Notes:

-* For large codebases, the tool requires lots of memory.
-Make sure you provide enough.

 * Typically a project uses a bunch of third-party classes, and/or classes from inside your company but outside the project being decomposed.
 List packages and classes to ignore in a file you specify with the -i command-line argument.
 The syntax is full.name.of.package(.AndOptionallyTheClass).
 By default, the tool appends dots for you.
 In some cases you need to suppress dots due to some issues with pf-CDA, in which case end the package or class name with a !.